EricRLewis/DataViewer/README.md

 # DataViewer
-This application reads in a txt file and parses through coordinate data.
+This Java application reads in a txt file and parses through coordinate data.
 It displays the data on 3 graphs.
 The data can be manipulated or selected through either the graphs or the data table for user readability and writeability.

 The graphs can be draged around to change the sizes.